climax-dev-1/Secure-Proxy/.github/templates/README.template.md

 ## Setup

-Before you can send messages via Secured Signal API you must first setup [Signal rAPI](https://github.com/bbernhard/signal-cli-rest-api/blob/master/doc/EXAMPLES.md)
+Before you can send messages via Secured Signal API you must first set up [Signal rAPI](https://github.com/bbernhard/signal-cli-rest-api/blob/master/doc/EXAMPLES.md)

 To be able to use the API you have to either: